terra-money/terrain/README.md

 terrain task:new <task-name>
 ```

 If you would like to utilize JavaScript in your functions or tasks, you can import Terra.js.
 The `tasks/example-custom-logic.js` file contains an example of a task that utilizes Terra.js functionality.
-To learn more about Terra.js, see the <a href="https://terra-money.github.io/terra.js/" target="_blank">Terra.js documentation</a>.
+To learn more about Terra.js, view the <a href="https://terra-money.github.io/terra.js/" target="_blank">Terra.js documentation</a>.

 ```js
 // tasks/example-custom-logic.js